MicrosoftDocs/SupportArticles-docs/support/windows-server/identity/redirect-users-computers-containers.md

 ### Error messages that you receive if you log on without the required permissions

-If you try to redirect the users or computer organizational unit by using incorrect credentials in the target domain, you may receive the following error messages:
+If you try to redirect the users or computer OU by using incorrect credentials in the target domain, you may receive the following error messages:

 - Error message 1